 About the images in the video: I took the photo of trees, ground, and sky at Woolman Hill Quaker retreat center in Deerfield, MA.
 Other photos used in the video were uploaded from Unsplash.com, and feature the work of Simon Rae, Denny Muller, Jon Tyson, and Rosie Fraser.
 The image of Jesus is a detail from the painting “Jesus and the Rich Young Ruler” by Carl Heinrich Bloch (19th century).
 I made the quilted wall hanging which hangs on the wall, the image of which is at the end of the video and on the About page of this blog.

-online course this fall with Marcelle Martin
+Fall 2021 online course with Marcelle Martin (now finished)

 Exploring Spiritual Practices, a Fall 2021 online course co-sponsored by NEYM and Beacon Hill Friends House, Tuesdays starting Sept 7th

 In this ten week online course led by Marcelle Martin, we’ll experiment with numerous approaches to meditation, prayer, and presence.
 Through these experiments, we’ll seek to know more fully the nature of consciousness, our true self, and our connection to God.
 We’ll explore how mindfulness, awareness, and communion with the Divine affects not only our inner and outer lives, but radiates beyond us into the world.
 We will learn which spiritual practices are most suited to each of us at this time.
 We will also explore how to make spiritual practices a more integrated part of our daily lives.